symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

         :language: bash
         :start-after: #!/bin/sh

-Once the transaction gets confirmed, you can try to :doc:`transfer <../transaction/sending-a-transfer-transaction>` one mosaic created to another account, :doc:`modify the mosaic properties <modifying-mosaic-supply>` or :doc:`link a namespace to the mosaic <creating-a-mosaic>`.
+Once the transaction gets confirmed, you can try to :doc:`transfer <../transfer/sending-a-transfer-transaction>` one unit of the created mosaic to another account, :doc:`modify the mosaic properties <modifying-mosaic-supply>` or :doc:`link a namespace to the mosaic <creating-a-mosaic>`.